Belowars

-Belowars is a 2009 Brazilian animated film directed by Paulo Munhoz based on the book Guerra Dentro da Gente, by Paulo Leminski.
+Belowars is a 2009 Brazilian adult animated film directed by Paulo Munhoz based on the book Guerra Dentro da Gente, by Paulo Leminski.

 Plot

 The film follows the story of Baita, a boy who meets an old man, Kutala, who offers to start it in the art of war.
 Seduced by that idea, Baita starts a journey of adventure and inner transformation.